 - Place the beef in the slow cooker and pour in 500 mls of hot Beef Stock.

-- Put the lid on and let the bronzed beauty cook away for the next 4-5 on High or Low for 6-8 hours (9 hours Low for Brisket).
+- Put the lid on and simply let the bronzed beauty cook away for the next 4-5 on High or Low for 6-8 hours (9 hours Low for Brisket).
 Sometimes the meat will be cooked an hour or so earlier (if cooking on the Low setting) use a carving fork or similar after 6 hours to test how soft the meat is.
 As you get more experienced you will be able to know straight away if it's ready.

 - Ideally 71 C internal temperature (if you have a meat thermometer).

 - When the joint is ready, remove and rest for at least 30 minutes.
+It is at this point that you can leave to cool covered before wrapping and leaving in the fridge overnight to slice the next day.

 - Decant the liquid into a saucepan from the slow cooker pot.